ajread4/thm_writeups_publish/Skynet.md

 2022/02/21 21:07:52 Finished
 =====================================================
 ```
+The /squirrelmail directory is most likely related to the pop3 and imap services I saw in my nmap scans.
 I first went after the SMB portion of the machine.
 I used smbmap to scan for available shares.
 ```
 ajread@aj-ubuntu:~/TryHackMe$ smbmap -H [REDACTED]
 [+] Guest session   	IP: [REDACTED]:445	Name: [REDACTED]